BRYN4444/HitmanRoulette/README.md

   * Fixed objectives and the entry/exit images displaying smaller than they should be at certain resolutions.
   * Fixed some objectives missing images.
   * Ensured objective descriptions display properly in the Export Roulette textarea/txt.
-* **Current Plans:**
-  * There will be small clarification edits once HITMAN III becomes World Of Assassination.
-Just waiting to see the extent of that changeover.
-  * I don't see Freelancer as something that'll work with the Roulette seeing as it is random itself, but who knows.
-Have to play it first.
->**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
->* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
->* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
->* Have troubles or questions about the Stream Overlay.

 **October 7th, 2022**
 * **HITMAN 2:**